 - Been involved in events – both locally and nationally.

 We feel it is vital to celebrate the achievements of children and young people in care and leaving care so, every year, we hold a ‘Celebrating Children’s Award Celebration’ where children and young people are awarded a certificate for achievement.

 Children in Care Council

-The Children in Care Council (CICC) is a group of looked after children and young people, aged 12 to 21 (or up to 24 if in education).
-They are either in care or leaving care.
+The Children in Care Council (CICC) is a group of looked after children and young people, who are either in care or leaving care.
 They help us to make sure our services are doing the best they can for all children and young people in care.